Periodic orbits and their gravitational waves in EMRIs: supermassive black hole affected by galactic dark matter halos: Introduction

 The structure of this paper is as follows: In Section~\ref{s2}, we review the spacetime metrics generated by supermassive black holes in dark matter halo environments.
 We further derive the equations of motion and effective potential for massive test particles, and develop the framework to compute the orbital precession angle $q$ and particle orbits.
 In Section~\ref{s3}, we compare and analyze the periodic orbits of black holes in the backgrounds of different dark matter halos.
 The influence of dark matter halo parameters on the periodic orbits is emphasised in this section.
 In Section~\ref{s4}, we explore the gravitational waveforms generated by these periodic orbits.
-Finally, Section~\ref{s5} contains the conclusions and discussions of our work.
-Throughout the paper, we use the geometric unit system with \( G = c = 1 \).
+In Section~\ref{s5}, we study the gravitational wave characteristics in frequency spectra and evaluate the detectability of these periodic orbits in the context of future space-based gravitational wave observatories.
+Finally, Section~\ref{s6} contains the conclusions and discussions of our work.
+Throughout the paper, we use the geometric unit system with $G = c = 1$.